PatternKPS/PatternKPS/README.md

 ## ☎️ Contact me:

 <p>📫: krist.p.sinaga@gmail.com (Primary). <br>
-Note: my old email address from yahoo (kristinasinaga57@yahoo.co.id) is no longer active (I forgot my password and disabled to recover 😉).</p>
+Note: my old email address from yahoo (kristinasinaga57@yahoo.co.id) is no longer active (I forgot my password and disabled to recover 😉).
+I don't use social media such as facebook or instagram for more than a year (I ever have accounts but having no access to it anymore).</p>